GentlemanRider/FreeCAD-Flat-Icons/Workflow/CreateIconSet.md

 ### Preview your icons live on FreeCAD

+The icon theme add-on allows to use the icons in the actual program in legacy mode by just copying all of them into a specific folder.
+To be recognized, it needs the presence of a folder called license (_at least on my machine_).
+The addon github page has documentation for that.

-Download the (legacy mode folder) and add your files to the content.
+Download the (legacy mode folder TBD) and add your files to the content.
 Refer to the Icon Theme add on documentation for futher details.

 _Note: the default setting directory is /home/user/.FreeCAD.
 Running appimage on Ubuntu 22 is located in /home/user/.local/share/FreeCAD_